-Section 6.5.3 Conveyance of Easements and Utilities Unless the subdivision approval was granted with the express stipulation that the ways within the subdivision not become public ways.
+Section 6.5.4 Operations and Maintenance Contract An Operations and Maintenance Contract between the homeowners and a third party documenting all Best Management Practices that are necessary for the maintenance of the stormwater system.
+The contents of the Operation and Maintenance Contract shall be reviewed by the Director of Public Works, or his designee, and approved prior to acceptance.
+An annual report documenting maintenance shall be submitted to the Planning Board and the Department of Public Works.
+Section 6.5.3-5 Conveyance of Easements and Utilities Unless the subdivision approval was granted with the express stipulation that the ways within the subdivision not become public ways.
 Before the Board will release all security or all lots from the operation of a Covenant, the developer shall execute an instrument (see Form F) transferring to the Town of Winchendon a valid easement to use the ways in the subdivision as public town ways with unencumbered title to all water mains, sanitary sewers, and all appurtenances thereto, any drainage facilities constructed and installed in the subdivision; and conveying to the Town, without cost and free of all liens and encumbrances, perpetual rights and easements to construct, inspect, repair, replace, operate and forever maintain storm water drains, water mains, sanitary sewers, and all appurtenances thereto, and do all acts incidental thereto, in, through, and under the whole of the streets and easements in the subdivision as shown on the approved definitive plan and in any other areas where work was done in pursuance of the plan.
 [Revised January 2013]

-Section 6.5.4 Release of Security Upon receipt of the notice of completion, the as built plans and the conveyance of easements and utilities, the Board will review these materials and the reports of the construction monitor to insure that the subdivision has been constructed according to the approved plan.
-If open space is being protected under the residential development provisions of the zoning bylaw, the Board shall also ascertain that the open space has been protected as required by these regulations.
-Upon a satisfactory review, the Board shall release all remaining security and covenants and, unless the approved plan otherwise provides, recommend to the Selectmen and town meeting that the streets within the subdivision be accepted as public town ways.
+Section 6.5.4-6 Release of Security Upon receipt of the notice of completion, the as built plans, street acceptance plans and the conveyance of easements and utilities, the Board will review these materials and the re- ports of the construction monitor to insure that the subdivision has been constructed according to the approved plan.
+If open space is being protected under the residential development provisions of the zoning bylaw, the Board shall also ascertain that the open space has been protected as re- quired by these regulations.
+Upon a satisfactory review, the Board shall release all remaining se- curity and covenants and, unless the approved plan otherwise provides, recommend to the Se- lectmen and town meeting that the streets within the subdivision be accepted as public town ways.